NayStark/2D-PID-Smooth-Landing-Control/README.md

 - 📉 **Realistic Physics Modeling**
   Incorporates gravity, dynamic acceleration, velocity, and position updates.
+  Uses a Taylor Expansion for position update (2nd order).

 - 🎯 **Smooth, Precision Landing**
   Velocity and thrust taper off naturally without forced termination.

 - 🧰 **Fully Tunable**
   PID gains can be adjusted to test aggressiveness, overshoot, and stability.
+  The values for the rocket are also adjustable to modify for any possible scenario.

 ---